Dutch Brazil: Demise of Dutch West India Company in Brazil

 A year after Maurice was summoned back by the GWC board, the GWC faced a major uprising of Portuguese planters in June 1645.
 The Portuguese planters around Pernambuco had never fully accepted Dutch rule and had also resented the high interest rates charged by Dutch moneylenders for loans to rebuild their plantations following the initial Dutch conquest.
 In August, the planters revolted and prevailed over Dutch forces in a minor battle fought outside Recife, effectively ending Dutch control over the colony.
 That year, the Portuguese gained Várzea, Sirinhaém, Pontal de Nazaré, the Fort of Porto Calvo, and Fort Maurits.
 By 1646, the GWC only controlled four toeholds along the Brazilian coast, chief among them being Recife.

 In the spring of 1646, the Dutch sent a relief expedition to Recife consisting of 20 ships with 2000 men, temporarily forestalling the fall of the city.
 Back in Europe, the collapse of Dutch Brazil accelerated Dutch efforts to end its longstanding conflict with Spain, the Eighty Years' War.
 In August 1647, representatives from the Dutch province of Zeeland (the final holdout against peace with Spain) acquiesced to the Peace of Munster ending the war with Spain.
 In return, Zeeland obtained promises from the other Dutch provinces to support a second, larger relief expedition to reconquer Brazil.
 The expedition, consisting of 41 ships with 6,000 men, set sail on 26 December 1647.

 In Brazil, the Dutch had already abandoned Itamaracá on 13 December 1647.
 The new expeditionary force arrived late at Recife, with many of its soldiers either dead or mutinous from lack of pay.
 In April 1648, the Portuguese routed the expeditionary force at the First Battle of Guararapes, fought outside Recife.
 The Portuguese had sent an armada of 84 ships, including 18 warships to recapture Recife.
-The Dutch were dealt a further blow by the decisive Portuguese victory in the Recapture of Angola, which crippled the Dutch colony in Brazil as it couldn't survive without the slaves from Angola.
+The Dutch were dealt a further blow by the decisive Portuguese victory in the Recapture of Angola, which crippled the Dutch colony in Brazil as it could not survive without the slaves from Angola.
 In February 1649, the Portuguese again routed the Dutch at the Second Battle of Guararapes.